mobidyc/in-house-speech-to-text-solution/README.md

 * A storage solution (Minio) to host audio samples and text outputs.
 * One queuing system (Redis) to manage the FIFO operations.
 * One API service to ease storing/managing audio samples and manage the FIFO queuing system.
-* A stateless and scalable Whisper service, which will poll regularly in the queue if an audio sample is available to transcript it.
+* A stateless and scalable Whisper service, which will poll regularly the queue for an audio sample available for transcript.

 #### Infrastructure